Aliso Niguel High School: Facilities

 school grew rapidly over the years, and it still continues to grow to this present day.
 Currently, the school has 26 portable classrooms in its southern parking lot adding to 22080 sqft, and 100 permanent classrooms.
 The permanent buildings are 200000 sqft forming a grand total of 222080 sqft on the campus, making Aliso the largest school in the district.
 The campus also includes a stadium, Wolverine Stadium, with a track and multipurpose field.
 Wolverine Stadium, which opened in 1994, seats 2,675 people, it includes a visitor side and a larger home side for seating.

 Sports

 Aliso Niguel's sports teams are known as the Wolverines and compete in the Sea View League and South Coast League of the California Interscholastic Federation's Southern Section.
-From 1998 to 2005, they were members of the Sea View League, and in the Pacific Coast League (California) before 1998.
+From 1998 to 2005, they were members of the Sea View League, and in the Pacific Coast League before 1998.